timb-machine-mirrors/unikzforce-wormhole/README.md

 upon each internal NIC we attach an `Internal XDP program` and an `Internal TC program`. upon each external NIC we attach an `External XDP program` and an `External TC program`.

 Also as I mentioned previously the `TC` programs are for the sake of packet cloning & it is only used in cases that we want to clone and forward a packet to multiple network interfaces. so when we need to perform unknown unicast flooding to a packet in a XDP program, first we'll perform an XDP_PASS on that packet so this network packet will be passed up to upper layer in the networking stack in linux.
 TC programs higher than XDP programs in the networking stack of linux kernel.
-TC programs also they have more capabilities. this more capability means packet cloning. although it comes with the cost of being on slower processing pass. when we handle a packet in the XDP layer we are handling it in the fast path, but when we pass the network packet up in the linux networking stack to be processed by a TC program, we are handling it an the slow pass. so unknown unicast flooding is slower than normal packet redirection happening in lower XDP layer.
+TC programs also they have more capabilities. this more capability means packet cloning. although it comes with the cost of being on slower processing path. when we handle a packet in the XDP layer we are handling it in the fast path, but when we pass the network packet up in the linux networking stack to be processed by a TC program, we are handling it an the slow pass. so unknown unicast flooding is slower than normal packet redirection happening in lower XDP layer.

 ![Alt text](./readme/xdp_tc.drawio.svg)